EndangeredMassa/endangeredmassa.github.com/_posts/2014-03-12-battle-of-semver.md

 it will reuse local versions
 that match dependency ranges
 of multiple dependencies.
-If those range matchers use carat ranges, the same version of a module can be used for even more parent modules in your dependency tree.
+If those range matchers use caret ranges, the same version of a module can be used for even more parent modules in your dependency tree.